 Now that you have a better understanding of the basic elements of each plan, it’s time to dive deeper into the nuances and what they mean for you.
 Let’s examine the five most frequently asked questions:

 Because the federal government manages Original Medicare, the benefits are exactly the same for every enrollee.
-As such, there are no pre-existing condition limitations or waiting periods to worry about.

-Which plan offers the greatest provider flexibility?
+Which option offers the greatest provider flexibility?

 If you prefer to have greater access to a larger pool of providers, then Original Medicare may be the best fit.
 You’ll have the freedom to visit any provider who accepts Medicare, you won’t have to choose a primary care provider, and therefore you won’t need a referral to see a specialist.
 This is also the ideal plan if you travel frequently or have a seasonal home because you have access to the broadest network possible.

 Conversely, Medicare Advantage has a more limited network because it is a private insurance plan.
 Medicare Advantage can also drop providers from its network throughout the plan year, which may prevent you from seeing your preferred physician.